Teacher Retirement System of Texas Sells 143 Shares of Innovative Industrial Properties, Inc. (NYSE:IIPR)

-Teacher Retirement System of Texas decreased its stake in Innovative Industrial Properties, Inc. (NYSE:IIPR – Get Rating) by 3.4% in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+Teacher Retirement System of Texas trimmed its holdings in Innovative Industrial Properties, Inc. (NYSE:IIPR – Get Rating) by 3.4% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 4,034 shares of the company’s stock after selling 143 shares during the quarter.
-Teacher Retirement System of Texas’ holdings in Innovative Industrial Properties were worth $357,000 as of its most recent SEC filing.
+Teacher Retirement System of Texas’ holdings in Innovative Industrial Properties were worth $357,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other hedge funds and other institutional investors have also bought and sold shares of the company.
-State Street Corp lifted its holdings in Innovative Industrial Properties by 14.8% during the first quarter.
+Several other institutional investors also recently modified their holdings of IIPR.
+State Street Corp increased its stake in Innovative Industrial Properties by 14.8% during the 1st quarter.
 State Street Corp now owns 1,468,375 shares of the company’s stock valued at $304,124,000 after purchasing an additional 189,733 shares in the last quarter.
-Vanguard Group Inc. grew its position in shares of Innovative Industrial Properties by 4.7% during the first quarter.
-Vanguard Group Inc. now owns 3,989,218 shares of the company’s stock worth $819,386,000 after purchasing an additional 179,840 shares in the last quarter.
-Captrust Financial Advisors bought a new stake in Innovative Industrial Properties during the 2nd quarter valued at approximately $15,047,000.
-Point72 Asset Management L.P. lifted its holdings in Innovative Industrial Properties by 115.0% in the 2nd quarter.
-Point72 Asset Management L.P. now owns 131,600 shares of the company’s stock worth $14,459,000 after purchasing an additional 70,400 shares in the last quarter.
-Finally, Voya Investment Management LLC boosted its stake in Innovative Industrial Properties by 632.7% in the 2nd quarter.
-Voya Investment Management LLC now owns 80,006 shares of the company’s stock worth $8,790,000 after purchasing an additional 69,087 shares during the period.
-Hedge funds and other institutional investors own 73.71% of the company’s stock.
+Vanguard Group Inc. increased its stake in Innovative Industrial Properties by 4.7% during the 1st quarter.
+Vanguard Group Inc. now owns 3,989,218 shares of the company’s stock valued at $819,386,000 after purchasing an additional 179,840 shares in the last quarter.
+Captrust Financial Advisors bought a new stake in Innovative Industrial Properties during the 2nd quarter valued at about $15,047,000.
+Point72 Asset Management L.P. increased its stake in Innovative Industrial Properties by 115.0% during the 2nd quarter.
+Point72 Asset Management L.P. now owns 131,600 shares of the company’s stock valued at $14,459,000 after purchasing an additional 70,400 shares in the last quarter.
+Finally, Voya Investment Management LLC increased its stake in Innovative Industrial Properties by 632.7% during the 2nd quarter.
+Voya Investment Management LLC now owns 80,006 shares of the company’s stock valued at $8,790,000 after purchasing an additional 69,087 shares in the last quarter.
+73.71% of the stock is currently owned by institutional investors.

 Innovative Industrial Properties, Inc is a real estate investment trust, which engages in the acquisition, ownership, and management of industrial properties.
 It operates through the following geographical segments: Arizona, California, Colorado, Florida, Illinois, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Jersey, New York, North Dakota, Ohio, Pennsylvania, Texas, Virginia and Washington.